 The Circular Economy is the new economic paradigm of the 21st century, which aims to create economic growth for companies, decoupling it from the exploitation of finite natural resources and keeping products at their highest utility and value along their life cycle.
-This model helps the economy to be more competitive and effective in a global context, which is today linear and is based on high uncertainty and volatility in supply costs, impacted by population growth, urbanization and environmental degradation.
+This model helps the economy to be more competitive and effective in a global context, which is today characterised by high uncertainty and price volatility, while being challenged by population growth, urbanization and environmental degradation.
 By rethinking the traditional development mechanisms and through the adoption of more efficient business models, the system is oriented to a new cycle, potentially infinite, of “re-design – manufacturing – sales – use – reverse logistic – regeneration/recovery…”.
-This includes fostering the reuse, repair, re-manufacturing and greater use of secondary materials, in order to deliver environmental and economic gains.
+This includes fostering the reuse, repair, re-manufacturing and greater use of secondary materials, in order to ensure environmental and economic gains.

-The Inter-University Master’s Degree in “Bioeconomy in the Circular Economy (Biocirce)” aims to train professionals profiles with technical and economic expertise, especially in re-design of biotechnological processes, preservation of natural resources, zero waste solutions and use of renewable sources.
+The Inter-University Master’s Degree in “Bioeconomy in the Circular Economy (Biocirce)” aims to train students in professional profiles with technical and economic expertise, especially in re-design of biotechnological processes, preservation of natural resources, zero waste solutions and use of renewable sources.

 Master Biocirce © 2017.
 All Rights Reserved.